 By integrating new marine species in restaurant menus and fish markets, Smarter Seafood aims to 1) bring the population to diversify its consumption of Quebec’s marine products and therefore 2) allow fishermen to diversify their catch and in this way, 3) contribute to reducing pressure on species at risk.

-Waved whelks, Ocean pout, sea urchins, kelp, rock crab and Greenland halibut…22 species are listed in the 2013 program.
+Waved whelks, ocean pout, sea urchins, kelp, rock crab and Greenland halibut…25 marine species and 5 species of algae are listed by the program in 2014.

 Look for the Smarter Seafood logo in Quebec restaurants and fish markets and “Dare to taste!”